 I get together with other friends throughout the summer to play in a little bocce ball league and I'm in a couple of regular poker games.
 Poker, to me, is like sitting around a campfire with friends - shooting the breeze, tossing sticks into the flame (or chips in the pot) - always a good time.

-I am a martial artist and co-president of Green Hill Martial Arts.
+I am a martial artist and co-founder of Green Hill Martial Arts.
 We teach Combat Hapkido (the "Science of Self-Defense") and Jun Fan Gung Fu/Jeet Kune Do (Bruce Lee's "Way of the Intercepting Fist").
 Visit our website here.

 When I'm home, and not working, I spend a lot of time playing the guitar and recording music no one will ever hear....